Skip to main content

 Multi-turn slot collectionMissing fields converge cleanly and stop asking once complete.Infinite or unstable clarification loops.

-Confirmation / correction routing`AFFIRM`, `EDIT`, and `retry` do what the active prompt contract says.Unexpected reclassification or incorrect in-place continuation.
+Confirmation / correction routing`AFFIRM`, `EDIT`, and `retry` do what the active prompt contract says.Unexpected reclassification or incorrect continuation.

 State coverageEvery reachable state has a valid response strategy.Fallback or misleading output in production.